...and end the league 'tables'

 If anything goes wrong - if there are side-effects - these will continue when the child comes back home after school.
 How can parents fulfill our responsibility to look after our children, if there are gaps in their medical history, which we don't know about?
 Mainstream would EMPOWER parents with the knowledge about all medical treatment that their children are receiving at school - or have received during the past five years; telling schools who administer any medication or medical treatment to pupils, to bring not only the family doctor, but the parents into the loop as well.

-Now we're the worst - make us the best
+Now we're the worst - let's be the best

 Now our people are the WORST linguists in Europe.
 Wherever we go in Europe, we're embarrassed by so many of the locals speaking good English, while so few of us can speak their languages.
 That means urgently raising the profile of language classes in schools.